Allt Na Meirle Broch (A'mheirle broch)

-There must be a string of brochs up Strath Fleet, so word of impending invasion could have been forwarded quickly up the strath to Lairg.
-The brochs along the coast would have passed word to the East Kinnauld brochs, but from there to here there is a break in the chain.
-Looking at maps and Google Earth, I have earmarked a couple of possible sites and will be checking them out at a later date.
-There is also a break in the chain between here and Lairg, so broch locations still remain to be searched for and found.
-This one has much underground, but above ground there are still open chambers and existing original stonework to be seen.
+There must be a string of brochs up Strath Fleet so word of impending invasion could have been forwarded quickly up the strath to Lairg.
+The brochs along the coast would have passed word to the East Kinnauld broch, but from there to the Dun above Rhaione there seems to be a break in the chain.
+There is also a break in the chain between here and Lairg, so lost broch, dun and cairn locations still remain to be searched for and found.
+This one has much underground, and above ground there are still open chambers and existing original stonework to be seen.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown Copyright.
 All rights reserved.

 Allt Na Meirle 05

 Disclaimer: Some brochs were built with military defensive purpose, and as such can be situated in extremely dangerous areas, such as on the edge of cliffs and ravines.
 Additionally, these are Iron Age structures, most of them in ruins, and they are extremely hazardous, with crumbling stone walls and hidden chambers.
 Existing walls, lintels, and passages could collapse at any time.
 The information here is provided free but it is your responsibility to ensure its accuracy, ensure your own safety, and acquire permissions for access where necessary.
 Accessing brochs is done entirely at your own risk.